-Since our introduction of pipelines and v2.1 config, our team has been working on shipping features that make CircleCI more configurable, more flexible, and more efficient.
-Some of the additions we’ve made are orbs, reusable config, pipeline variables, and a new UI that makes viewing status and fixing builds more efficient than ever.
-Matrix jobs are our latest enhancement to this set of features.
+CircleCI has a variety of features that make it configurable, flexible, and efficient.
+Some of these are orbs, reusable config, pipeline variables, and a UI that makes viewing status and fixing builds more efficient than ever.
+Matrix jobs are another tool for your efficiency workbench.

 What are matrix jobs?

 Matrix jobs are a developer’s secret weapon to write simple configuration for complicated software.
 With only a few lines of config, you can go from a single test to a more comprehensive test suite, or from one task into a parallelized batch of related work.
-We’re excited to announce that CircleCI now has support for matrices as part of our workflow syntax.
-Our matrix implementation works in tandem with our existing support for parameterized jobs, putting it in a unique position to serve a wide variety of use cases.
+CircleCI has support for matrices as part of our workflow syntax built in.
+Our matrix implementation works in tandem with our parameterized jobs to serve many use cases.

 So how do we express this in CircleCI?
-First we’ll define two executors representing the operating systems we want to test on.
+First we will define two executors representing the operating systems we want to test on.
 Then, we must create a parameterized job, called test, whose parameters match the dimensions of the matrix.

 version: 2.1 executors: linux: docker: - image: cimg/base:2020.01 macos: macos: xcode: 11.4 orbs: node: firstname.lastname@example.org jobs: test: parameters: os: type: executor node-version: type: string executor: << parameters.os >> steps: - checkout - node/install: node-version: << parameters.node-version >> install-yarn: true - run: yarn test